DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Related Work

-\paragraph{Self-training} Recently, Self-training has flourished again by iteratively generating pseudo labels and augmenting the tuning of data-hungry PLMs, showing great advantages in further enhancing NLU~~\citep{meng-etal-2020-text,vu-etal-2021-strata,du-etal-2021-self,bhat-etal-2021-self,chen-etal-2021-revisiting} and Neural Machine Translation (NMT)~\citep{He2020Revisiting, jiao-etal-2021-self} where massive unlabeled input text exists.
-Beyond naive ST, \citet{mukherjee-awadallah-2020-ust} select unlabeled instances based on prediction uncertainty of the classifier to improve model confidence. \citet{jiao-etal-2021-self} also collect informative (high-uncertainty) monolingual sentences to enhance the translation quality of hard examples. \laks{"collect informative ... *by uncertainty* ..." is confusing and does not parse well.
-What did you have in mind?} Relevant to our work, \citet{He2020Revisiting} corrupts the pseudo target sentences in NMT by synthetic noise like token shuffle or paraphrase to propagate local smoothness.
-However, as mentioned in Sec.\ref{sec:introduction}, due to \emph{Challenges 1\&2}, it is difficult to directly apply ST (as well as the synthetic noise above) to attribute-controllable NLG.
+\paragraph{Self-training:} Recently, Self-training has flourished again by iteratively generating pseudo labels and augmenting the tuning of data-hungry PLMs, showing great advantages in further enhancing NLU~~\citep{meng-etal-2020-text,vu-etal-2021-strata,du-etal-2021-self,bhat-etal-2021-self,chen-etal-2021-revisiting} and Neural Machine Translation (NMT)~\citep{He2020Revisiting, jiao-etal-2021-self} where massive unlabeled input text exists.
+Beyond naive ST, \citet{mukherjee-awadallah-2020-ust} select unlabeled instances based on the prediction uncertainty of the classifier to improve model confidence. \citet{jiao-etal-2021-self} also collect informative (high-uncertainty) monolingual sentences to enhance the translation quality of hard examples.
+Relevant to our work, \citet{He2020Revisiting} corrupts the pseudo target sentences in NMT by synthetic noise like token shuffle or paraphrase to propagate local smoothness.
+However, as mentioned in Sec.\ref{sec:introduction}, due to \emph{Challenges 1\&2}, it is challenging to apply these ST methods to attribute-controllable NLG directly.

-\paragraph{VAE and Dual Learning} VAE~\citep{kingma2014autoencoding} has proven to be effective in generating diverse text when combined with PLMs due to the flexible semantic properties captured in the latent space~\citep{li-etal-2020-optimus,hu-etal-2022-fuse}, which could further enhance the variety of pseudo text and thus is more suitable for ST. Dual Learning (DL)~\citep{he2016dual} has been traditionally proposed and applied in NMT and then extended to joint optimization of NLU-NLG tasks~\citep{xia2017dual}, which is promising for tackling Challenge 1. \citet{tseng-etal-2020-generative} successfully combined DL with VAE for table-to-text and text-to-table generation, but their model cannot simultaneously optimize the two directions and share learned features, not compatible with our design for Challenge 1.
+\paragraph{Dual Learning and Variational Generation:} Dual Learning (DL)~\citep{he2016dual} has been traditionally proposed and applied in NMT and then extended to joint optimization of NLU-NLG tasks~\citep{xia2017dual}, which is promising for tackling Challenge 1. \citet{tseng-etal-2020-generative} successfully combined table-to-text and text-to-table generation, but their model cannot simultaneously optimize the two directions with shared features, not compatible with our design for Challenge 1.
+Variational Generation~\citep{kingma2014autoencoding} has proven to be effective in learning flexible semantic properties and thus generating more diverse and controllable text~\citep{hu2017toward,li-etal-2020-optimus,hu-etal-2022-fuse}, more suitable for our scenarios.

-Unlike the aforementioned work, we revisit the challenges of incorporating Self-training with controllable generation and utilize a shared VAE to construct the duality to handle these challenges, leading to a novel and practical ST framework.
+Unlike the aforementioned work, we revisit the challenges of incorporating Self-training with controllable generation and utilize the duality and flexible noise to handle these challenges, leading to a novel and practical ST framework.